 Moving a computer

-When you buy a computer, it is a good idea to keep the original packaging it comes in as this will prove very useful on moving day.
+Again, when you buy a computer, it is a good idea to keep the original packaging it comes in as this will prove very useful on moving day.
 Make sure you keep all the bits and pieces together.
-Label all the cables or, better still, take a photo of the back of your PC/TV etc. so that you can easily reconnect.
+Label all the cables and take pictures of the back of the back of the monitor and PC, so that you can easily reconnect.

 If you have any special paintings or sculptures in your home that are valuable to you, it would be a good idea to hire a removals company that has specialist knowledge of moving fine art objects, especially if they are to be placed in storage for any length of time.
 Have a look at our guide to packing your valuable items, including jewellery and fine art.